PeterDrake/cs369/lessons/11_linear_regression.md

   * Plan A: trial and error
   * Plan B: a closed form solution exists
     * How is it derived?
 Ask Yung-Pin
+    * It's much simpler when there's only one input
     * There is not such a solution for some more complicated models
   * Plan C: gradient descent